 The project has already produced output including: 1) five technical notes for students, including notes on the effects of layoffs on key stakeholders, best practices in conducting layoffs, and on the legal requirements of managing layoffs in selected countries, 2) video interviews with laid off employees to demonstrate the impacts these decisions have on the lives of individual people—currently 10 video interviews with laid off employees from the U.S., France, and India.

 We are now engaged in research on the costs and benefits and implementation challenges of different types of workforce reduction policies.
-Two cases are in development.
-The first is on a company’s use of employee furloughs (unpaid leaves) as an alternative to layoffs during the Great Recession.
-The second is on a multi-faceted company program to manage the lay off of nearly 20,000 employees, including the use of employee innovation grants for approved business plans for departing employees.
-Future research will include an examination of ‘no layoff’ policies, and the management of long-horizon facility/site closings, an essential feature of workforce reductions in extractive industries.
+We have completed a case on Honeywell's use of employee furloughs (unpaid leaves) as an alternative to layoffs during the Great Recession.
+We are also finalizing a case on Nokia's multi-faceted company program to manage the lay off of nearly 20,000 employees, including the use of employee innovation grants for approved business plans for departing employees.
+Future research will include an examination of ‘no layoff’ policies, the labor management policies of German companies during periods of economic uncertainty, and the planning and management of long-horizon facility/site closings, an essential feature of workforce reductions in extractive and natural resource industries.